AleksandraCislowski/meetups/README.md

-# Getting Started with Create React App
+# Meetup Application

+Simple app that allows you to add meetups, show them on a page or add them to your favorites.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts